 Anatomical Pathology Part II: 65%; and

-Continuous assessment: 10%
+Flexible assessment: 10%

 Number of attempts per examination

-A a registrar you may write the first attempt at the Part I examination in the fourth semester of commencement of the programme and you must successfully complete the FCPath Part I examination by the end of the fifth semester.
+As a registrar you may write the first attempt at the Part I examination in the fourth semester of commencement of the programme and you must successfully complete the FCPath Part I examination by the end of the fifth semester.

 There will be two opportunities to write the Part I examination.

-If you are not successful by the end of the fifth semester, you will be excluded from the rest of the programme.
+If you are not successful after the second attempt or by the end of the fifth semester, you will be excluded from the rest of the programme.

 However, a request to be allowed a third attempt at the Part I examination may be submitted to the MMed (Anat Path) programme committee.
 Such requests will be considered on an individual basis and the recommendation for approval to the Committee for Postgraduate Education will depend on the reasons for the request.